 Lessons in Chemistry by Bonnie Garmus

 In the 1960s, chemist Elizabeth Zott battles sexism at her research institute.
-After a series of events, she becomes the star of a cooking show, where she teaches women more than just recipes. his is one of the saddest and most humorous books I have ever read.
-I really loved the setting and characters too
+After a series of events, she becomes the star of a cooking show, where she teaches women more than just recipes.
+Lessons in Chemistry is one of the saddest and most humorous books I have ever read.
+I really loved the setting and characters too.
+Also check out Lessons in Chemistry by Bonnie Garmus: Review & Summary.

 Chemist Elizabeth Zott is not your average woman.
 In fact, Elizabeth Zott would be the first to point out that there is no such thing as an average woman.
 But it’s the early 1960s and her all-male team at Hastings Research Institute takes a very unscientific view of equality.
 Except for one: Calvin Evans; the lonely, brilliant, Nobel–prize nominated grudge-holder who falls in love with—of all things—her mind.
 True chemistry results.